Icepeak01/OPERATION_MINDSHIELD-Alzheimer-Diagnosis/README.md

         Behavioral Problems
         ADL
     The application uses the pre-trained CatBoost model to evaluate the input and returns a prediction.

+### Key Learnings

+During the development of this project, I gained deeper insights into:

+Feature Selection: Using the SelectKBest algorithm with various scoring functions (e.g., Chi-square, F-classif) to identify the most relevant features for predictive modeling.

+Error Handling: Implementing error-handling techniques for valid input within the data distribution.

 ### Access the Web App